WHAT DOES AN ENGINEERING MANAGER DO?

 - Team Motivation: Inspire and motivate team members toward outstanding deliveries.

-2. Engineering Manager Role Purpose
+2. Engineering Manager Details

 - Business Alignment: Understand the mission of the business and how the team fits into the bigger picture.